 Soon a diagnosis by simple blood test?

 Diagnosing (not screening) prostate cancer by a simple blood test: this is the project on which works Dr. Catherine Alix-Panabières and a team of European researchers at CHU Montpellier.
-A method that would be more reliable and less invasive than a standard prostate tissue biopsy.
+A method that would be more reliable and less invasive than the diagnosis by a biopsy of prostate tissue.